Aswerty12/itquizshow/README.md

 ## Explanation of project

-This project is a kahoot-style clone (but with identification instead of multiple choice) made with angular and firebase.
-This project is made to be used with the MMCL IT Quiz Show as an automated system to run the quiz automatically.
+This pr angular and firebase.
+This project is made to be used with the MMCL IT Quiz Show as an automated system to run the quiz automatically.oject is a kahoot-style clone (but with identification instead of multiple choice) made with

-Currently this project features two sides and a login screen:
+Currently this project features two sides and a login screen to connect the two sides:
 * A landing page, an about page, and a 404 page
 * A login screen that players can log in from using a google or anonymous account
 * A player side that can login join a game, answer questions and receive points (player may only answer a question once).